mostafa/xk6-kafka/README.md

 In order to build the source, you should have the latest version of Go (go1.15) installed.
 I recommend you to have [gvm](https://github.com/moovweb/gvm) installed.

+If you want to learn more about the extension, visit [How to Load Test Your Kafka Producers and Consumers using k6](https://k6.io/blog/load-test-your-kafka-producers-and-consumers-using-k6/) article on the k6 blog.

 ## Supported Features

 * Produce/consume messages in JSON and Avro format (custom schema)